bugfender/rn-bugfender/README.md

 ## Getting started

 The Bugfender bindings for React Native depend on the native iOS and Android Bugfender SDKs.
-At this moment, it is only possible to integrate Bugfender in a React Native project which includes native code.

 ## Creating a RN new project compatible with Bugfender